idotc/DLMSCM/README.md

   ```

 3. Prepare datasets
-Download MPII [3], LSP [4] and FLIC [5] datasets and create symbolic links so that their respective JPEG images can be found in:
+Download MPII [3] and LSP [4] datasets and create symbolic links so that their respective JPEG images can be found in:
   ```
   data/mpii/images
   data/lsp_dataset/images
   data/lspet_dataset/images
-  data/flic/images
   ```

 ## Training